-Length 100 words Duration Permanent Range Touch Area of Effect 1 portal, chest, or other closeable item Energy Cost 1 spell point Material Component Key

-This spell allows a Mage to magically open a door, chest, or any other item able to be closed.
+Length 100 words Duration Permanent Range Touch Area of Effect 1 portal, chest, or other closeable item Energy Cost 1 spell point Material Component Key other item able to be closed.
 This spell will also destroy all normal locks and latches in the process of opening; this spell will open a structure's gate but will not destroy the lock.